Robot Time and NTP : The Network Time Protocol (NTP) is run on the robot to keep the robot's system time accurate and synchronized.

 If you cannot connect your Sawyer to the internet or need to set a custom configuration, see the Configuration Section.

-Sawyer's on-board time is kept accurate using the standard NTP time service.
+Sawyer's on-board time is kept accurate using Chrony time service.
 The default configuration will set the robot's time once during startup each time the robot boots, and then will maintain a running NTP server that will gradually slew the time to keep the robot's system time in sync.
 The default time servers are received from pool.ntp.org, but these can be configured by either providing the

 NTP Servers field of the Configuration Menu in the FSM from your DHCP host.